Eczbek/xieite/docs/namespaces/functors/overloader.md

 &nbsp;

 ## Description
-Extends multiple invocable types and overloads `operator()` for each.
+Extends multiple invocable types and overloads its `operator()` for each.

 &nbsp;